Ten of the most interesting locations in Oklahoma to visit, especially if you're into architecture.

 Oklahoma was the 46th state to join the Union, nearly 120 years after the first thirteen states ratified the Constitution.
 Even though Oklahoma was one of the last states to become part of the U.S., that doesn't mean that it doesn't deserve it's...

-The First Battle at Cabin Creek was one the most of intense of Oklahoma's Civil War battles.
-This article explains the history of First Battle at Cabin Creek.
+The First Battle at Cabin Creek was one of the most intense of Oklahoma's Civil War battles.
+This article explains the history of the First Battle at Cabin Creek and provides visiting information.

 Indian City, USA was founded on the very site of the massacre of the Tonkawa Indians by the Shawnees and other mercenaries during the Civil War.
 Due to their loyalty to the Confederacy, the tribe was nearly exterminated by pro-Union Indians.
 In...